OPT4SMART/disropt/README.md

 <img src="./docs/source/_static/blocks_bigdata_t.png" alt="logo" width="250px"></img>
 </div> -->

-# Welcome to disropt
+# Welcome to DISROPT
 [**Reference docs**](...)
 | [**Install guide**](#installation)
 | [**Quickstart**](#quickstart)

-**disropt** is a Python package developed within the excellence research program ERC in the project [OPT4SMART](www.opt4smart.eu).
+**DISROPT** is a Python package developed within the excellence research program ERC in the project [OPT4SMART](www.opt4smart.eu).
 The aim of this package is to provide an easy way to run distributed optimization algorithms that can be executed by a network of peer copmuting systems.

-A comprehensive guide to disropt can be found in the [documentation](...)
+A comprehensive guide to DISROPT can be found in the [documentation](...)
 The package is equipped with some commonly used objective functions and constraints which can be directly used.

-**disropt** currently supports MPI in order to emulate peer-to-peer communication.
+**DISROPT** currently supports MPI in order to emulate peer-to-peer communication.
 However, custom communication protocols can be also implemented.

 ## Installation
-**disropt** works on Python 3.7 and requires an MPI implementation to be installed on your system.
+**DISROPT** works on Python 3.7 and requires an MPI implementation to be installed on your system.

 It relies on